Aerial tramway: Telpherage

 The telpherage concept was first publicised in 1883 and several experimental lines were constructed.
 It was designed to compete not with railways, but with horses and carts.

 The first commercial telpherage line was in Glynde, which is in Sussex, England.
 It was built to connect a newly opened clay pit to the local railway station and opened in 1885.

 Double deckers

-There are aerial cablecars with double deck cabins.
+There are aerial tramways with double deck cabins.
 The Vanoise Express cable car carries 200 people in each cabin at a height of 380 m over the Ponturin gorge in France.
 The Shinhotaka Ropeway carries 121 people in each cabin at Mount Hotaka in Japan.
 The CabriO cable car to the summit of the Stanserhorn in Switzerland carries 60 persons, with the upper floor accommodating 30 people in the open air.